parallelchain-io/pchain-client-cli/README.md

 ```

 ### Prepare Contract method arguments file
-When you make a contract call that modify or view state, the contract method may expects arguments.
+When you make a contract call that modify or view state, the contract method may expect arguments.
 You need to provide arguments by JSON file(.json) with `transaction create call` or `query view` commands.

 Example:
-For a contract method accept 3 arguments (String, Vec<i16> , boolean)
+For a contract method that accepts 3 arguments (String, Vec<i16> , boolean)
 ```sh
 {
     "arguments": [